 I mentioned in the supply list that the metal buttons work best for this.
 This plastic button did work but it was a little bit sticky.
 Another plastic button I tried did not work at all and I ended up tossing it.
 So learn from my mistakes – use metal buttons.

-the next step is to use your hot glue gun to attached your buttons to your corks.
-Don’t use too much glue as it will ooze out and affect how uyour seal looks.
+The next step is to use your hot glue gun to attach your buttons to your corks.
+Don’t use too much glue as it will ooze out and affect how your seal looks.
 You can make as many seals as you have letters to send.

 Once you have your seals made you should stuff your envelopes with your gorgeous ingenious and original letters, valentines or handmade cards.
 Light the sealing wax and let it drip in a pool on the back of your envelope and the bottom of the “V”.